fnasimbd/fnasimbd.github.io/_drafts/blog/map-reduce.md

 ---
 layout: post
-title: "Map-Reduce Pattern"
+title: "Introduction to Map-Reduce Pattern"
 modified:
 categories: articles
-excerpt: "Introduction to the _map-reduce_ pattern and its elegant usage."
+excerpt: "Introduction to map and reduce functions, how they lead to _map-reduce pattern_ and its elegant real-world application, namely in _RavenDB_ and _MapReduce_."
 tags: ["map-reduce", "map", "reduce", "distributed-processing", "ravendb", "hadoop", "mapreduce"]
 comments: true
 share: true